adamBirenbaum/adamBirenbaum.com/content/project/earth.md

 title = "Blue Marble"

 # Project summary to display on homepage.
-summary = "Gif of the earth spinning using yesterday's imagery"
+summary = "Gif of the earth spinning using yesterday's satellite imagery"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "earth2.png"